-YVR is expanding investment in modern technology with the acceleration of the digitization of the supply chain, which has the potential to revolutionize the air cargo business.
+YVR is expanding investment in modern technology with the acceleration of the digitisation of the supply chain, which has the potential to revolutionise the air cargo business.
 How we strengthen our business and cargo operations will be by leveraging digital technology to unlock data and insights that will help us gain efficiencies and streamline processes, the benefits of which will pass to cargo operators and our community.
 We want to use Cargo Community Systems and other forms of implementing emerging technologies to improve the efficiency of our assets like warehouses and roadways, reduce carbon emissions, and financially benefit our key stakeholders both in the cargo and the local community.

 Traditionally, we viewed the addition of infrastructure to grow linearly to facilitate the expansion of cargo.
 We want to concurrently introduce the concept of improved efficiency of these assets as measured by increased velocity of goods movement and lower spoilage rates which can be a crucial part of our value proposition towards growing our market share and entrenching our position as a gateway between Asia and the Americas.
-There is also the opportunity to create digital trade lanes with partner airports, especially in critical strategic trade lanes like Southeast Asia that have been enabled by the formalization of free trade agreements towards which Canada has been very progressive.
+There is also the opportunity to create digital trade lanes with partner Airports, especially in critical strategic trade lanes like Southeast Asia that have been enabled by the formalisation of free trade agreements towards which Canada has been very progressive.

 Recently, the Vancouver Airport has achieved remarkable milestones, like acquiring certification as a Living Wage Employer and AA-credit rating for the third consecutive year.
-In times when talent shortage and financial stability are two important challenges the aviation industry is battling, your airport is setting new benchmarks and industry-first initiatives to mitigate these issues.
+In times when talent shortage and financial stability are two important challenges the aviation industry is battling, your Airport is setting new benchmarks and industry-first initiatives to mitigate these issues.
 Tell us more about this.

 The labour shortage issue is not only topical in the aviation space but across many industry sectors, as is well known.
 Having said that, a key contributor to supply chain congestion has been labour challenges and precisely the opportune time to introduce emerging technologies such as predictive analytics, robotics, drones, augmented reality, and artificial intelligence.
-The airport has a unique opportunity to implement these technologies both as a first-hand end user and, like in the Cargo Community, as a champion and facilitator for these technologies with our key stakeholders.
+The Airport has a unique opportunity to implement these technologies both as a first-hand end user and, like in the Cargo Community, as a champion and facilitator for these technologies with our key stakeholders.

 We are also focussing on being a fair and equitable employer.
-The Vancouver Airport Authority recently announced its certification as a Living Wage Employer, making Vancouver International Airport (YVR) the first airport in Canada to achieve this designation.
+The Vancouver Airport Authority recently announced its certification as a Living Wage Employer, making Vancouver International Airport (YVR) the first Airport in Canada to achieve this designation.
 As a Living Wage Employer, the Airport Authority pays all six hundred of its direct employees at or higher than the designated living wage for Metro Vancouver, which is $20.52 per hour, including benefits.
-Furthermore, as of March 2023, all employees working for our direct service providers at the airport, such as janitorial, building maintenance, landscaping, and traffic management contractors, will similarly be paid a living wage by their employer.
+Furthermore, as of March 2023, all employees working for our direct service providers at the Airport, such as janitorial, building maintenance, landscaping, and traffic management contractors, will similarly be paid a living wage by their employer.
 We estimate this represents a further 1,600 employees across the YVR.

 Local workers and families will benefit from earning a living wage at YVR as Canada’s economy continues to rebound from the COVID-19 pandemic.
 Different from minimum wage, a living wage ensures a household, defined as two adults and two children, can meet basic expenses, as determined by Living Wage for Families BC.